Technological innovation may be the key to help nourish the world.

 Shen points out that food and agriculture is a complex industry but one that needs more people talking and thinking about it.

-"Especially for those not yet really in the thick of food and agriculture, [they] need to take the time to understand the nuanced issues that exist in this space," Shen adds.
+“Especially for those not yet really in the thick of food and agriculture, [investors] need to take the time to understand the nuanced issues that exist in this space,” Shen explains, adding that this will help them generate a return and make a positive social or environmental impact.

 “You have to make sure that these ratings are not just ticking boxes, but that there’s really an understanding of how the business operates,” she explains.